ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 There MUST be an "auth_results" element within the "record" element.
 This will contain the data related to authenticating the messages associated with this sending IP address.
 There MAY be a number of optional "dkim" sub-elements, one for each checked DKIM  signature.
-There MAY be an optoinal "spf" sub-element.
+There MAY be an optional "spf" sub-element.
 These elements MUST have a "domain" that was used during validation, as well as "result".
 If validation is attempted for any DKIM signature, the results MUST be included in the report (within reason, see "DKIM Signatures in Aggregate